- Download Size:

 A. Governor Chris Christie signed the bill legalizing Internet gambling after a few modifications were made on the original bill - despite opposition from Sheldon Adelson who did not want to see legal online poker in NJ.
 Perhaps the most significant change was the bump from 10 to 15 percent tax on Atlantic City casinos' online profits.
-Christie stated that he hopes to add an influx of revenue for the state by legalizing online gambling in New Jersey.
+Christie stated that he hopes to add an influx of revenue for the state by legalizing online gambling and online poker sites in New Jersey.

 Q. Will online poker affect casino poker?